ggiuliani/PyLM/paper.md

 (3.7) LM Antthropic intensity

 # Installation
-Require Jupyter Notebook/Lab and Python 3.XX
-Copy the notebook in the folder
+Require Jupyter Notebook/Lab and Python 3.10 (minimal) Copy the notebook in the folder

 # Auhtor contributions